-Today marketing and lead acquisition is costlier than ever.
+Today marketing and lead acquisition are costlier than ever.
 Almost 20% more costly.
 In this situation, having fresh leads means that you need to constantly re-invest in your marketing budget.
 Meanwhile, the same expenditures are able to procure a lesser number of leads.

 In this situation, a CRM platform enables you to nurture and revive your cold leads.

-Why are the Cold Leads So Different?
+Why is the Cold Leads So Different?

 As mentioned earlier, leads are more valuable and costlier than ever.
 If your company or boss is looking to leverage maximum traction for acquiring leads, you should focus on acquiring and processing these leads.

-The Cold leads are short term for acquired leads that has shown or presently shows only marginal interest in your product.
+The Cold leads are short term for acquired leads that have shown or presently shows only marginal interest in your product.
 This means that it’s not immediately possible to convert them into actual customers.
 For the same reason, it will take considerably more planning and effort.

 As in the image given above, you can find that the cold leads are not within the immediate vicinity of potential conversion.
 Instead, they lie closer to the old and lost leads (i.e.relic Leads).
 Without proper nurture, these leads will be sliding onto the irretrievable final relic state.

 Follow these steps to make sure that your leads remain within the initial circle of interests.

 Identifying and Assigning a specific status to Leads